 Hollyhocks are described as sturdy and stately old fashioned plants.
 With an array of colors and types (aka: doubles or singles) you won’t have a hard time finding something that will fit into your scheme.

-They bloom over a long summer season.
+Hollyhocks bloom over a long summer season.
 And like other reseeding flowers they cross pollinate so the volunteer seedlings that come up will often be different colors than what you originally planted.
-Always a fun surprise in gardening.
+That is always a fun surprise in gardening.